Subscribe

 We selected Amazon Personalize as the primary technology stack for the AI part of the project.
 In addition to providing personalized recommendations based on user inquiries, the recommendation engine comes along with a fully managed cloud infrastructure for training, deploying, and hosting ML models.
 The system’s back end would be written in Python, while user data would be securely stored in the cloud (Amazon S3).

-The development, testing, and deployment of a similar artificial intelligence platform (MVP) would cost you anything between $20 thousand and $35 thousand.
+The development, testing, and deployment of a similar artificial intelligence platform (MVP) would cost you anything between $20,000 and $35,000.

 Project 3: An AI-driven art generator